jamesturk/DataForGood-chicago/README.md

 ```
 cd ./DataForGood-chicago/dataforgood
 ```
+3. Ensure that your environment is set up correctly (refer to the above **.env Setup section**)\
-3. If you haven't done it already:
+4. If you haven't done it already:
 ```
 pip install poetry
 ```
-4. Set the path of downloaded poetry
+5. Set the path of downloaded poetry
 ```
 export PATH="$HOME/.local/bin:$PATH"
 ```
-5. Establish Dependencies.
+6. Establish Dependencies.
 ```
 poetry install
 ```
-6. Activate the virtual environment.
+7. Activate the virtual environment.
 ```
 poetry shell
 ```
-5. Launch the App
+8. Launch the App
 ```
 python manage.py runserver
 ```